recomb-conference/recomb2026/how_to_register.md

 **Late Online Registration Deadline:** 22 May 2026, 23:59 (AoE)

 *Please note that wire transfer payments will only be accepted until 10 May 2026.
 Credit card payments will remain available after this date.*

+*On-site registration may be available, subject to remaining capacity at the time of the conference.*

 ---